javascript-tutorial/en.javascript.info/5-regular-expressions/09-regexp-groups/article.md

 # Capturing groups

-A part of the pattern can be enclosed in parentheses `pattern:(...)`.
-That's called a "capturing group".
+A part of a pattern can be enclosed in parentheses `pattern:(...)`.
+This is called a "capturing group".

 That has two effects: